evansbenj/Project-Ideas-for-Caroline/Project_9_rat_balls.md

 # Abyss de novo assembly

+We did shotgun sequencing on three individuals.
+ABCT26654 is a female.
+We will update the sex of the two other individuals later.

 In the `/work/ben/abyss` directory, I have copied a compiled version by someone from sharcnet (Fei), which hopefully will be able to do a de novo assembly.
 Before submitting the jobs, you should unload the default modules:

 `module unload intel mkl openmpi`